robinzigmond/chamber_mates/README.md

 # Chamber Mates

+## Note for anyone testing or assessing this project:

+As will become clear from the description below, 99% of the functionality of the Chamber Mates site is only available to registered users.
+And when registering a test account, the value you will get out of the site depends almost entirely on how many other users match your declared preferences - and it is critical for this that you are close enough to other users.
+While testing the site I made a large number of test users, who are spread throughout England and Wales (but not Scotland), but mostly concentrated in the West Midlands of England and other Western areas.
+In order to see most features of the site more naturally, I would advise to set your location to be somewhere in this broad region.

+Given the relative sparsity of the site's current (fake) "users", I would also recommend making your search preferences as wide as possible to start with - look for players within 50 miles (not 5!), and reach out to a wide range of instruments and standards.
+Of course when the site has thousands of real users then there will be no need to state anything other than your actual preferences :)

 ## Introduction and core purpose

 This is a website built with [Django](https://www.djangoproject.com/).
 It aims to help musicians find others in their local area, with the aim of facilitating users coming together into small groups to play [chamber music](https://en.wikipedia.org/wiki/Chamber_music) together.
 Alongside this core functionality (which comprises several parts, as will be detailed below), the site aims to have a very "social" feel, which users able to send private messages to each other, as well as messages to private forums for each group that is formed on the site.